 Examine the lease for explicit provisions about guests, roommates, and subletting.
 Establish whether the occupancy of an unwanted guest, tenant, or subletter violates your lease terms.
 If so, you may also be responsible for the consequences of their presence and face eviction.

 When a roommate not on the lease won’t leave, contact your landlord to discuss your options.
-Whether the person is a family member, friend, or guest overstaying their welcome, your landlord may have legal options to eject them from the unit.
+Whether you want to evict a family member, friend, or guest overstaying their welcome, your landlord may have legal options to eject them from the unit.

 It’s especially important to communicate with your landlord if they knew about the unwanted roommate beforehand or approved a subtenant.